You are here: Home / Where To Go / Cooktown

 Grassy Hill Monument

 There is evidence of Cooktown's colourful past all over town, and many places of interest can be seen with a leisurely stroll of the town.
-Don't miss the world-class James Cook Museum, learn more about the town's history at the Cooktown History Centre, see the Chinese Shrine at the Cooktown Cemetery or visit some of the oldest Botanic Gardens in Australia and learn about our local flora.
+Don't miss the world-class Cooktown Museum, learn more about the town's history at the Cooktown History Centre, see the Chinese Shrine at the Cooktown Cemetery or visit some of the oldest Botanic Gardens in Australia and learn about our local flora.
 For the train buffs, visit the Cooktown Historic Railway Park at the bottom of Hogg Street.

 And at the end of the day head for Grassy Hill.
 This is where James Cook stood to search for a passage through the Reef.
 It's everyone's favourite place, and the views at sunset are breath-taking.